AnyFetch/developers.anyfetch.com/blueprint.md

 Search within all availables data for documents matching specified filter.

 Return aggregated informations computed over the result set.
 The `score` key indicated document's relevance regarding query.

+> * `401 UnauthorizedError`: you did not specify any credentials, or you're using a non-supported `Authorization` scheme
+> * `401 InvalidCredentialsError`: you did not specify a token, or your token is invalid / has been revoked.
+> * `409 InvalidArgumentError`: malformed search query, with misused characters

 + Parameters
     + search (optional, string, `john smith`) ...
 Search query, probably the most important parameter for this query